mvysny/karibu-dsl/README.md

     <version>0.1.0</version>
 </dependency>
 ```
-(If you need support for v7-compat libraries, use the `karibu-dsl-v8compat7` artifact - this also depends on `karibu-dsl-v8`; for Flow depend
+(If you need support for v7-compat libraries, use the `karibu-dsl-v8compat7` artifact - this also depends on `karibu-dsl-v8`)
-on `karibu-dsl-flow` instead)

 4. Add Kotlin support to your `pom.xml`: in Intellij just create a Kotlin class, Intellij will offer to auto-add kotlin
    to your `pom.xml`.
 Otherwise: https://kotlinlang.org/docs/reference/using-maven.html